 The standard sewing machine foot is really not the best foot for sewing decorative stitches.
 Instead, use a foot such as a satin stitch foot which has a hollowed out area underneath and which sews over bulky decorative stitches with ease.

 It’s all in the math

-When designing the “Dancing Hearts” Quilt Pattern, I used a decorative stitch design as a border around each of the 6″ quilt blocks, and to make sure that the designs fit precisely along a 6″ border, I had to do a little math.
-You can use this same math logic to resize your stitches so that they will fit within any prescribed area.
-I used 12 decorative stitch designs on each side of the block, and then to make this design even more magical, I matched up the design with a mirror image of the same design.
+For the design in the sample below I used 12 decorative stitch designs on each side of the block.
+Then to make this design even more magical, I matched up the design with a mirror image of the same design.
 Once I knew the math, it was easy to make this work.

 The photo below shows the decorative stitch design I used.
 The length and width of the stitch is shown in millimeters and most modern electronic sewing machines will have a similar set of numbers.
 For this particular stitch, the width is 7mm and the stitch length is 2.5mm.

 It’s important to know that the it takes a certain amount of stitch lengths to complete one design, and since the information screen doesn’t tell you the total number of stitch lengths it takes to make a complete design, you will need to calculate it.
 To do this, all you need to do is to sew one complete design slowly and count the number of stitch lengths it takes (i.e. the number of forward stitches it takes).
 For this particular stitch it takes 5 stitch lengths to complete the design.

 which makes the total design length 12.5mm (1/2″)